tucats/ego/SERVER.md

-* Use the `--users` command line option to specify either the file system path and file name to use for local JSON data that contains the credentials information, or a "postgres://" URL expression that indicates the Postgres database used to store the credentials (in a schema named "ego-server" that is created if needed).
+* Use the `--users` command line option to specify either the file system path and file name to use for local JSON data that contains the credentials information, or a database URL expression (with scheme "postgres://" or "sqlite://") that indicates the Postgres or sqlite database used to store the credentials (in a schema named "ego-server" that is created if needed).
 * Use the `--superuser` option to specify a "username:password" string indicating the default superuser.
 This is only needed when the credentials store is first initialized; it creates a user with the given username and password and gives that user the "ROOT" privilege which makes them able to perform all secured operations.
+  **IMPORTANT:** After the server is configured, this option should not be used as it can be visible in process listings such as generated by the "ps" or "top" commands.
 * Use the "--realm" option to specify a string that is sent back to web clients when a username/password is required but was not provided.
 For web clients that are browsers, this string is typically displayed in the username/password prompt from